swiftlang/swift-org-website/_posts/2024-01-01-swift-openapi-generator-1.0.md

 We’re happy to announce the stable 1.0 release of [Swift OpenAPI Generator][swift-openapi-generator-repo]!

+[OpenAPI][openapi] is an open standard for describing the behavior of HTTP services with a rich ecosystem of tooling.
+One thing OpenAPI is particularly known for is tooling to generate _interactive_ documentation.
+But the core motivation of OpenAPI is _code-generation_, which allows adopters to use an API-first approach to server development and, because many existing services document their API in this format, allows client developers to generate type-safe, idomatic to call these APIs.

 <!--read more-->

-[OpenAPI][openapi] is a specification for documenting HTTP services.
-An OpenAPI document is written in either YAML or JSON, which can be read by tools to help automate workflows, such as generating code for sending and receiving HTTP requests.
+Many real-world APIs have hundreds of operations, each with rich request and response types, header fields, parameters, and more.
+Writing and maintaining this code for every operation can be repetitive, verbose, and error-prone.

-Swift OpenAPI Generator is a Swift package plugin that can generate the ceremony code required to make API calls, or implement API servers.

-The code is generated at build-time, so it's always in sync with the OpenAPI document and doesn't need to be committed to your source repository.
+Swift OpenAPI Generator is a Swift package plugin that generates the code required to make API calls and implement API servers.
+The code is automatically generated at build-time, so it's always in sync with the OpenAPI document and doesn't need to be committed to your source repository.

 Since the initial [release][previous-blog-post] six months ago, the project received over 250 pull requests, from more than 20 contributors, and has gained several new features and a simpler API.